Hmong Americans: Lack of education and high dropout rates

 The 2000 US Census reveals that 60% of all Hmong above 24 years of age have a highest educational attainment of high school or equivalent, as many of these immigrants came to America as adults or young adults.
 According to a government data collected in 2013, 40% of Hmong Americans drop out of school.
 Among the Hmong population, 38% have not received a high school degree, and 14% have at least a bachelor's degree.
 Educational attainment among Hmong women is significantly lower than among Hmong men, with about one in five Hmong women having a high school diploma.

 The lack of formal education among Hmong immigrants is due to the fact that many were once farmers in the hills of Laos or were refugees from war who fled into remote jungles, and had little or no access to schools.

-In St. Paul about 2,000 Hmong people have their bachelor's degree, 150 have their master's degree, and 68 have received their doctoral degree, which is a very low percentage considering the population of Hmong Americans in St. Paul is less than 36,000.
+In Saint Paul about 2,000 Hmong people have their bachelor's degree, 150 have their master's degree, and 68 have received their doctoral degree, which is a very low percentage considering the population of Hmong Americans in Saint Paul is less than 36,000.

 In the topic of community issues and Hmong in education, factors to consider are family dynamic, parent engagement, accessibility to resources, and the various school climates.
 The lack of emotional support for Hmong LGBTQ+ youth in Minnesota and Wisconsin reveal mental and health concerns which affect their academic performance.